Installing a BlazeMeter Agent using a Helm Chart

 Configure certificates

-To configure your Kubernetes installation to use CA certificates, make changes to the ca_bundle: section of the values.yaml file.
+To configure your Kubernetes installation to use CA certificates, make changes to the ca_bundle section of the values.yaml file.

-2. Provide the path to your certificate file for both, ca_subpath and aws_subpath, respectively.
 Copy or move these cert files into the same directory as the Helm chart and define the name of the certs instead of a complete path.

 ca_bundle: